chocolatey/choco-wiki/ChocolateyVsNinite.md

 * Allows for community contributions
 * CLI focused
 * Multiple sources including private ones really open up chocolatey as a multipurpose tool.

+#### Packaging solution needs (that brought about chocolatey in the first place)
+* Good CLI that is simple to use.
+* Main repository that takes packages contributions from the community (and is being maintained).
+* Ability to use additional/multiple sources.
+* Meta packages that can chain dependencies.
+* Virtual packages.
+* Packages should be easy to create / maintain.
+* Packages should be concise and be able to be created without worrying about distribution rights.
+* Unattended installs
+* Installation of multiple packages with one command.
+* Script setup of environments

 ## Chocolatey and  Ninite : Compare and Contrast